ewhite1/medieval-fighting/README.md

 a simple two player fighting game in swift

 Here are the requirements:
-- App should be landscape only
+- App should be landscape only(done)
 - App should have two characters.
 Each character has:
-- HP
+- HP(done)
-- Attack Power
+- Attack Power(done)
-- Name
+- Name(done)
-This is a two player game so each character should have an attack button.
+This is a two player game so each character should have an attack button(done).
 When one player attacks, the other player/button is disabled for 3 seconds before they can attack If a player dies, the screen should print who won
 When the game ends, give an option to restart the game Use Classes to build your game
-The artwork has been provided as a resource.

 Optional(to spice it up) Stuff: